 The Comparative Negligence Rule

-When a driver is entirely at-fault for a crash, it’s likely their insurance company will pay the victim’s medical bills, lost wages, and other losses.
+When a driver is entirely at-fault for a wreck, it’s likely their insurance company will pay the victim’s medical bills, lost wages, and other losses.
 Complications arise, however, when both parties are liable to some degree.

 In Texas, a modified comparative fault rule is followed when both parties are found to share the blame.
 The judge or jury will need to determine how the percentage of fault is split up.
 Then, the plaintiff’s compensation is reduced by their percentage of the fault.